hatoving/starwarfare-vita/README.md

 * Launch the app and enjoy!

 # Credits
-Aj for helping me with the port
+AJ170 for helping me with the port

 Zweronz for the decompile of the game